 2- Glare and Reflection on the Computer Screen:

-Exposure to the sun in the right way is good for you in many ways, but if your screen is facing the window, you’ll have to deal with the glare and light reflection from the screen.
-Either you’ll have to get new blinds or curtains, or you’ll have to move your desk.
+Exposure to the sun correctly is good for you in many ways, but if your screen faces the window, you’ll have to deal with the glare and light reflection from the screen.
+Either get blinds or curtains, or move your desk.

-Sunlight reflecting off of the screen hurts your eyes and makes it harder to see.
-Direct sunlight hurts your desktop because it makes it too hot, and it also hurts other devices by making them work less effectively.
+Sunlight reflecting off the screen hurts your eyes, making it harder to see.
+Direct Sunlight hurts your desktop because it makes it too hot and also hurts other devices by making them work less effectively.

 3- Temperature Fluctuations and Discomfort:

-Direct exposure to the sun for more extended periods may increase the temperature of your room.
-It could be more pleasing, specifically during the summers.
+Direct exposure to the sun for extended periods may increase the temperature of your room.
+However, it could be more pleasing, specifically during the summers.

-Moreover, prolonged direct exposure also leads to discomfort, and you won’t be willing to work for more extended periods.
+Moreover, prolonged direct exposure also leads to discomfort, and you won’t be willing to do so for more extended periods.
 Another excuse for procrastinators 😏

 4- Privacy Issues:

-Putting your desk next to a window will make your back face the window.
-Someone can easily watch through what you’re doing on your screen.
+Putting your desk next to a window will make your back face the window, so someone can easily watch what you’re doing on your computer.

 5- No wall space for organizing essentials:

 When you have a home or office, the walls can be used to hang cable management accessories, organizers, or storage shelves.
-Once you set up your desk in front of a window, you can’t use this space again.
-If you put your desk next to the window, on the other hand, you can use this wall to store a lot of accessories, line it with motivational quotes, and put your awards and shields on show shelves.
+However, you can’t use this space once you set up your desk in front of a window.
+If you put your desk next to the window, you can use this wall to store many accessories, line it with motivational quotes, and display your awards and shields on display shelves.

 6- Challenges in maintaining a professional appearance for video calls:

-If you’re a remote worker and you have to join video calls more often, it won’t be a better option.
-The video lets you see what’s going on outside, which can also be confusing for the people on call.
-Moreover, it isn’t good for a professional to have such a workspace where you can be easily distracted.
+If you’re a remote worker, you’ll have to join video calls more often; it won’t be any better.
+The video lets you see what’s going on, which can also be confusing for the people on call.
+Moreover, it isn’t good for professionals to have a workspace where they can be easily distracted.

 7- Dust:

-Although, placing the desk in front of a window comes with fresh air and ventilation.
-But, it will come at a cost, as this air will bring lots of dust into your workplace.
-You may clean your office often, but if it’s near a window, you should think of it as being in front of a dust storm because it will be dusty all the time.
+Although placing the desk in front of a window offers fresh air and ventilation, it will come at a cost, as this air will bring dust into your workplace.
+You may clean your office often, but if it’s near a window, you should think of it as being in front of a dust storm because it will always be dusty.

 Most importantly, Dust particles get trapped in the tech accessories and devices, which reduces the efficiency of your system.
 It may cause overheating and other issues.